mikiya09/ComSci/computer_organization.md

-    >> normal process of calcualting two's complement step 1. reverse all 0->1 or 1->0 step 2. plus 1 on binary scale reminder. when you use shortcut, you will find sometime there's not 1 for you to flip or when you come across 1 is already the end, so use the normal process
+    >> normal process of calcualting two's complement step 1. reverse all 0->1 or 1->0 step 2. plus 1 on binary scale reminder. when you use shortcut,
+      you will find sometime there's not 1 for you to flip or when you come across 1 is already the end, so use the normal process

 # Two's complement
     >> occur when number need to be separated by positive and negative (signed number)
-    >> A signed number representation where a leading 0 indicates positive number and a leading 1 indicates a negative number.
+    >> signed number representation where a leading 0 indicates positive number, a leading 1 indicates a negative number.
     : how to calcualte?
       + The complement of a value is obtained by complementing each bit(0 -> 1 or i -> 0), and then adding one to the result

     [!]
     >> All computers use two's complement. sign and magnitude representation was tried in early computers, but was difficult to implement efficiently in hardware
     >> and the existing of both positive and negative 0 is problematic